- ABA Groups

 California State Assembly

-Alf W. Brandt serves as the California State Assembly's expert on water resource law and policy.
-In his position as the Principal Consultant for the Committee on Water, Parks & Wildlife, he drafts, analyzes, and comments on all legislation relating to water resources, drawing on his long history of experience in California water controversies.
-His work included the current the critical water issues facing the State Legislature including the ecosystem and management crisis in the Sacramento-San Joaquin Delta and flood management and protection.
+Alf W. Brandt serves as an expert on water and environmental law and policy for the California State Assembly.
+In the last decade, he has served in several positions in committee and personal staffs.
+He currently serves as the Legislative Director for Speaker-designate Anthony Rendon.
+Brandt has staffed, drafted, analyzed and commented on countless environmental bills, drawing on his long history of experience in California water controversies.
+His work included leading roles in 2007 California flood protection law, the 2009 Delta/Water Legislation, the 2012 Rainwater Capture Act and the 2014 California Water Bond.
 Prior to joining the Assembly staff, Mr. Brandt served at the Department of the Interior and on the Board of Directors for the Metropolitan Water District of Southern California.
 At Interior, he served as counsel and Federal Agency Coordinator for the CALFED Bay-Delta Program and tried the just compensation phase of Tulare Lake Basin Water Storage Dist. v.
 United States.
 He also worked on Nevada water law issues in the Newlands Project, and for the Bureau of Land Management.

 Delaware River Basin Commission